williamdlees/dn_annotate/readme.md

-# Annotation pipeline based on IgBlast, Changeo, Tigger and Rabhit
+# Annotation pipeline for DolphinNext/Nextflow based on IgBlast, Changeo, Tigger and Rabhit

 ## Capabilities